ahmad-hossain/react-chat-app/README.md

 I solved this by making a GET request for the User object of the signed in user.
 This request is made on navigating to the Chat Screen, just like the how the posts are loaded.

 ## What I Learned
+- Learned how to use create-react-app to setup a React project
 - Gained much more experience with React and learned about useState
 - Gained experience with basic JS & Typescript.
 Will likely use TS in the future as well
 - Gained familiarity with using Material UI Components.
 These components improved the look of my app significantly.